BryanTJJ99/Kaedim_MCP_Agent/README.md

 └── rules.json       # Business workflow rules
 ```

+**Sample data is included** - the system comes with realistic test data so you can run it immediately without setup.

 ## 🚀 Usage

 The system provides **two deployment modes** to demonstrate different MCP communication patterns: